elysehadid/elysehadid.github.io/README.md

 This is a multi-purpose portfolio for my job hunt, freelance clients, and consulting work.

+## How to install and run this project

+Since this is a static website, you can download the repo and open `index.html` with the browser of your choice.
+Ta-da!

 ## Tech stack

 I love JavaScript (and React!) but I wanted to provide an experience that doesn't require JavaScript.
 I also wanted to make sure the website loads as fast as possible and progressively enhanced.